 Adam joined Watsi on March 10th, 2015.
-Six years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation traveled 8,500 miles to support Ashford, a traveling musician from Kenya, to fund surgery for his legs so he can walk again.
+Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 8,700 miles to support Marigarita, a 4-year-old from Tanzania, to fund surgery for genu valgus in both of her legs.

 Ashford is a jovial, 46-year-old farmer from the western part of Kenya.
 He enjoys playing music on his nyatiti (an eight-stringed plucked bowl yoke lute).
 Apart from farming, Ashford played the nyatiti to earn a living until he had an accident in December 2020.
 Ashford was in an accident in Nairobi, where he had moved to earn his living and sustained bilateral tibia fractures on his legs.
 This has caused Ashford pain and difficulty in walking, and he is now unable to earn a living as he cannot play the nyatiti without his mobility.
 Fortunately, surgeons at our medical partner African Mission Healthcare Foundation (AMH) can help.
 On September 7th, Ashford will undergo a fracture repair procedure, called an open reduction and internal fixation (ORIF).
 The treatment will accelerate his healing process and enable him to walk again.
 AMH is requesting $1,500 to fund this procedure.
 Ashford says, “I used to walk far and wide to entertain people while playing the nyatiti but now I am immobile and homeless.
 I rely on the church for survival and care.
 I need this surgery to be able to walk again.”